Waujito/youtubeUnblock/README.md

 - `--silent` - Disables Google video detected debug logs.
 - `--frag={tcp,ip,none}` Specifies the fragmentation strategy for the packet. tcp is used by default.
 Ip fragmentation may be blocked by TSPU.
 None specifies no fragmentation.
 Probably this won't work, but may be will work for some fake sni strategies.

+## Troubleshooting
+If you have troubles with some sites being proxied, you can play with flags.
+For example, for someone `--fake-sni=ttl` works.
+You should specify proper `--fake-sni-ttl=<ttl value>` where ttl is amount of hops between you and DPI.

 If you are on Chromium you may have to disable kyber (the feature that makes the TLS ClientHello very fat).
 I've got the problem with it on router, so to escape possibly errors it is better to just disable it: in chrome://flags search for kyber and switch it to disabled state.
 If your browser is using quic it may not work properly.
 Disable it in chrome in chrome://flags and in Firefox network.http.http{2,3}.enable(d) in about:config

 ### Troubleshooting EPERMS (Operation not permitted)